jupyterlab/scipy2019-jupyterlab-tutorial/outline.md

 ## Overview of JupyterLab

-###  8-8:10 (10 min) - introduction
+###  1:30 (10 min) - Introduction

 Today this tutorial will be presented to you by Jason Grout, and Matthias Bussonnier, two long standing members of the Jupyter Project.
-We have a number of helpers in the room.
 Attendees should have been given red/green sticky notes.

 By now you should have installed JupyterLab following the instructions in the readme.
 For this tutorial, we are standardizing on a conda-based python distribution (miniconda or Anaconda).
 We may not be able to help with installation issues if you are using a different python distribution.

-JupyterLab is in beta and that first time impression are critical to usability of JupyterLab.
-We will show you what can be done, but can still improve the usability quite a bit.
-When trying to do any task in the exercise try to think first:
+JupyterLab is still evolving, and we are still refining the usability and user experience.
+When trying to do any task in an exercise, please let us know if something was not intuitive, or what surprised you.
-- How would I do that
-- Then try to do the task.
-    - Note what was intuitive, and what surprised you.
-    - Tell it to us (via post it or issues)
-- Feel free to interrupt with questions and clarification

-- There will likely be a binder available, but do not rely on the conference wifi.

-###  JASON 8:10-8:25 (15min)
+###  JASON 1:40 (15min)
  - Introduction to JupyterLab (slides)

-- Respond to FAQ:
+- FAQ:
-  - Why JupyterLab ?
+  - Why JupyterLab?
   - Can you get Lab and notebook at the same time: YES
   - No difference in file format; Notebooks files are the same

-###  JASON 8:25-8:45 (20 min): Tour of The User Interface
+###  JASON 1:55 (20 min): Tour of The User Interface
   - Following outline from https://github.com/jupyterlab/jupyterlab-demo/tree/master/narrative or https://gist.github.com/jasongrout/3039b5909734b1abf4544a8df68a8ace

-###  MATTHIAS 8:45-9:05 (20 min): Exercise 1 (and help installation issues if needed):

-Look into the Exercise 1 folder, and follow the instruction in `Exercise-1.md`

-### 9:05-9:15 (10 min): break 10min + sticky notes

-Write one good thing on the green sticky note, one bad on the red one.

-### 9:15-9:20 (5 min) : Q.A.
-5 min

-## Workflows around executing code

 ###  MATTHIAS 9:20-9:30 (10 min): Minor Notebook UI interface difference - review from Exercise 1